If we told you, we'd have to kill you.

 Vertical Integration is Cool

 After the first test batch, Fairport Brewing hired both Jason and Jacob (the beekeepers) to head up not only the mead program but also everything else honey-related.
-We immediately filed for a meadery license from the state and combined our craft beverage licenses.
+We immediately filed for a Meadery license from NYS in June 2021, received it in November 2021, and combined our craft beverage licenses.